Megas: Childhood and interest in music (1945-1970)

-First release and controversy
+Music career

-At the beginning of the seventies, his music works were not accessible as Megas only performed them to his friends of the left-wing circles.
-However, in 1972, Icelandic students in Oslo, Norway helped him release his first album, in which diabolic and satiric lyrics were accompanied by a mild acoustic music played by Norwegian folk musicians.
-This work caused controversy and his music was banned by the Icelandic national radio, but Megas became a cult figure in the growing alternative scene.
+First release and controversy (1970s)

-In 1973, as Megas found it difficult to release further albums, he published his verses and music in 3 books.
+At the beginning of the seventies, his music works were not accessible to the mainstream crowd, as Megas only performed them to his friends of left-wing circles.
+However, in 1972, Icelandic students in Oslo, Norway helped him release his first album, in which satiric lyrics were accompanied by a mild acoustic music played by Norwegian folk musicians.
+This work caused controversy and his music was banned by the Icelandic national radio, but Megas grew a cult following in the growing alternative scene.
+However, Megas struggled with releasing new records.
+Instead, in 1973 he published the words to some of his music in 3 books.

 When his original lyrics were performed with the electric rock band Judas in 1975, Megas managed to reach a broader audience.
-Several of those songs lampooned the Icelandic cultural legacy, including his two next albums: Millilending (1975) and Fram og aftur blindgötuna (1976), which were much heavier than the first one.
+He would do so by releasing his two next albums: Millilending (1975) and Fram og aftur blindgötuna (1976).
 He focused on topics that challenged all of Icelandic society's taboos with references made to classical literature and a sarcastic revisionist history.
-His work polarized the audience.
-His songs' remarkable poetry and use of Icelandic language proved a novel way to boost Icelandic rock and roll.
+Despite the jarring nature of these records, his use of prose and the Icelandic language influenced the country's rock and roll scene.

-In 1977, Megas released Á bleikum náttkjólum with the accompaniment of Spilverk þjóðanna, a popular folk-rock band.
-This album was voted the best Icelandic album ever made, and with a variety of music styles, it features what many critics considered the first Icelandic punk song.
-By the end of the seventies, Megas was perceived as a provocateur and his important role in the Icelandic rock scene turned him into a reference for future artists.
+In 1977, Megas released Á bleikum náttkjólum with the accompaniment of Spilverk þjóðanna, a popular folk-rock band in Iceland.
+Critics revered the album, with some calling it the greatest Icelandic album and claiming that it features the first Icelandic punk song.
+By the end of the seventies, Megas was perceived as a provocateur, and his important role in the Icelandic rock scene turned him into a reference for future artists.

-He then released a children's song album and a double live album and withdrew from the Icelandic music and started working as a dock worker and graduated from arts school.
+After releasing a children's song album and a double live album, he withdrew from the Icelandic music and started working as a dock worker and graduated from arts school.

-Back to music
+Returning to music (1983-1990s)

-By 1983 reappeared in the Icelandic music scene by collaborating with other bands and playing as a guest musicians on several albums.
+By 1983, Megas reappeared in the Icelandic music scene by collaborating with other bands and playing as a guest musicians on several albums.